Giles Circus

 The Falcon

 On either side of Princes Street are King Street, named after the King's Head and Queen Street, named after The Queen's Hotel.
 At the southern end of Queen Street is The Falcon, after which, of course, Falcon Street is named.
-'The Faulcon Inn' is listed as early as 1743 probably predates this.
+'The Faulcon Inn' is listed as early as 1743, but probably predates this.
 As is the way with so many town centre public houses, it has had a patchy history in recent years.
 The photograph below from 2018 shows it refurbished and shaking off the 'Bowman's' name which it bore for a few years.
+Alfred Bowman founded his brewery here in 1855 (information from Suffolk CAMRA, see Links).
 The signs are a bit brash and there is no traditional pub sign, but it's good to have the name reinstated.
+Road-widening in the 1920s and 1930s was responsible for the loss/curtailment of quite a few original buildings in Ipswich.
+The Crittall windows, which survive on the first floor of The Falcon, probably give the game away about the age of the present building.
+Interestingly, the slightly curved 19th century building

 Ipswich Historic Lettering: The Falcon 20182018 images Ipswich Historic Lettering: St Nicholas Street sign